agarbuno/agarbuno.github.io/index.md

 <div align="justify">

-Currently I am a postdoctoral scholar at California Institute of Technology (Caltech).
+Currently I am a postdoctoral scholar at the California Institute of Technology (Caltech).
 I am working in a joint research project between the Department of Computing + Mathematical Sciences (CMS), and the Division of Geological and Planetary Sciences (GPS).
+The broader project is within the Climate Modeling Alliance [(CliMA)](https://clima.caltech.edu/).
 I am contributing towards Data Assimilation and Uncertainty Quantification for complex simulators as the ones encountered in climate modeling and broad engineering applications.
-My research interests gravitate around Bayesian inverse problems, nonparametric inference, stochastic processes, numerical analysis, and both stochastic and deterministic partial differential equations.
+My research interests gravitate around Bayesian inverse problems, nonparametric inference, stochastic processes, and numerical analysis.

 <!---I am driven by large scale applications of mathematical models, often
 encountered in numerical optimisation and pattern recognition tasks as in